zRitsu/jishaku/README.md

 ## Installing development versions

-If you'd like to test the latest versions of jishaku, you can do so by downloading from the git hosts instead of from PyPI.
+If you'd like to test the latest versions of disnake-jishaku, you can do so by downloading from the git hosts instead of from PyPI.

 > From GitHub:
 > ```bash